-Bonds shall mean revenue bonds, notes, bank loans, commercial paper or any other evidences of indebtedness, without regard to the term thereof, whether or not certificated, whether or not any issue thereof shall be subordinated as to payment to any other issue thereof, from time to time issued by AMP (including any legal successor thereto) to finance or refinance any cost, expense or liability paid or incurred or to be paid or incurred by AMP with respect to the AMP Entitlement, including, without limitation, payment or prepayment for natural gas or natural gas pipeline capacity or storage, or the purchase of tangible or contractual natural gas reserves, in connection with the planning, investigating, engineering, permitting, licensing, financing, acquiring, construction and commissioning of any and all real or personal property, facilities, rights, licenses, permits that comprise the AMP Fremont Energy Center and the refurbishing, operating, maintaining, Fuel procurement, improving, repairing, replacing, retiring, decommissioning or disposing of the AMP Entitlement or otherwise paid or incurred or to be paid or incurred or to be paid or incurred or to be paid or incurred by AMP in connection with the performance of its obligations under the Power Sales

-Contract or any Related Agreement.
+Bonds shall mean revenue bonds, notes, bank loans, commercial paper or any other evidences of indebtedness, without regard to the term thereof, whether or not certificated, whether or not any issue thereof shall be subordinated as to payment to any other issue thereof, from time to time issued by AMP (including any legal successor thereto) to finance or refinance any cost, expense or liability paid or incurred or to be paid or incurred by AMP with respect to the AMP Entitlement, including, without limitation, payment or prepayment for natural gas or natural gas pipeline capacity or storage, or the purchase of tangible or contractual natural gas reserves, in connection with the planning, investigating, engineering, permitting, licensing, financing, acquiring, construction and commissioning of any and all real or personal property, facilities, rights, licenses, permits that comprise the AMP Fremont Energy Center and the refurbishing, operating, maintaining, Fuel procurement, improving, repairing, replacing, retiring, decommissioning or disposing of the AMP Entitlement or otherwise paid or incurred or to be paid or incurred by AMP in connection with the performance of its obligations under the Power Sales Contract or any Related Agreement.
 Bonds shall also include any financial or commodity hedge, swap instrument and the effect thereof, where the context is appropriate.